ezgiturali/Human-Resources-Analysis/README.md

 # Human-Resources-Analysis
-Hypothetical company has 4000 employees and 15% attrition rate.
-We try to find a logistic model that decreases attrition rate.
+The company has 4000 employees and 15% attrition rate.
+They wanted to decrease attrition rate.
+They wanted to know the departments which has problems.
+Also they wanted a policy suggestion.
-Data is taken from https://www.kaggle.com/vjchoudhary7/hr-analytics-case-study